pluget/repository/README.md

 Official Website > GitHub > GitLab > BitBucket > SpigotMC > Bukkit > PaperMC

-Although this order can be ignored if the data is more accurate/in higher quality in certain source.
+Although this order can be ignored if the data is more accurate/in higher quality in a certain place.

 ## Database structure